Gerald Parker: Assaults

 Two weeks after the attack on Aida Demirjian, on February 15, 1980, 13-year-old Paula S. was walking home from a drug store in Tustin after attending her father's funeral.
 A black van drove past her and pulled over.
 Parker exited the driver's side of the vehicle, opened the side door, walked around to the back, and proceeded to check the tire.
 But as Paula walked by, Parker grabbed her sweater, punched her in the face, and threw her into the van.
 After driving around for about 25 minutes, Parker stopped the van in a shopping center parking lot.
 He closed the curtain separating the back of the van from the driver's compartment and asked Paula if she'd ever been raped.
 She told him no, and his response was, "Well, this is what it is like."
 He ripped a towel into strips, put some in her mouth, one around her head, and used another to tie her hands together.
 After he raped her, he asked her what she had in the bag she was carrying, if she would tell her parents, and if she would identify him in a police line up.
 She answered no to the last two questions and he drove her to an alley and dropped her off.
 Paula made mental notes of details about Parker and the van, and when she got home she told her mother what happened and they called the police.
 Three days later, an investigator from the Orange County Sheriff's Department contacted military police at Marine Corps Air Station El Toro and Parker was called in for questioning.
 Before investigators could show Paula a photo of Parker, he confessed.
 Parker admitted that if Paula had been older he probably would have killed her.
 On May 13, 1980, Parker was convicted in Orange County Superior Court of kidnapping and rape.
 He was sentenced to six years in prison.

 On February 13, 1984, Parker beat his roommate, David Feurtadot, while he was sleeping, at the California Correctional Institution.
 A correctional officer found a 24" long piece of steel, splattered with blood, on the floor of the shared room.
 Feurtadot received several stitches and was in the hospital for a week following the attack.
 On June 1, 1984, Parker was convicted in Kern County Superior Court of assault with a deadly weapon.

+In November 1988, Parker was arrested in Garden Grove for the attempted forcible oral copulation of a woman while armed with a knife.
+Parker was subsequently imprisoned for that attack.